nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 05.md

 Hit him.
 Yep.
 He pigs and goblins.
 Hey.
 I got him.

-Samir, you're up.
+Simear, you're up.
 Yeah.
 Sorry.
 I'm trying to run through stuff and and figure some things out, and I'm I feel like I'm failing miserably.
 So we have a couple of guys there.

 I will I can move 30.
 How far?
 25. Each slot is five feet.
 Right?

 Right.
-So can I get to Kahir and then take a step back?
+So can I get to Cahir and then take a step back?
 It looks like that would work for me.
 Does that get to him and take a step back.
 I don't know with yeah.

 Some of the point setting points.
 Are you setting points?
 You could, by clicking x or by pressing x.
 That'll let you set points.
 It looks like you can get to, right next to gold.